International Airline Licences—The Application

-Applicants should contact the Office of Transport Security for further information by email to: AviationSecurity.Compliance@infrastructure.gov.au.
+Applicants should contact the Aviation and Maritime Security Division for further information by email to:

 Guidance material for the preparation of transport security programs by Prescribed Air Services has been developed, and is available at https://www.homeaffairs.gov.au/about-us/our-portfolios/transport-security/air-cargo-and-aviation/aviation/aircraft-operators.

 Note: that applicants for a limited code share only IAL and applicants intending to use wet-leased aircraft for proposed services are not required to supply this information in their application.
 However, such applicants are required to provide details of the operating airline in the proposed code share or wet-lease arrangement and are responsible for ensuring the operating airline has a relevant TSP for the proposed services.

-Before air services may commence, and in conjunction with the issue of an International Airline Licence, applicants are required to separately submit details of proposed timetables to the Department of Infrastructure and Regional Development.
+Before air services may commence, and in conjunction with the issue of an International Airline Licence, applicants are required to separately submit details of proposed timetables to the department.
 Timetable details should include the type of aircraft to be used for each scheduled international air service in accordance with regulations 14 and 29 of the Air Navigation Regulation 2016.

 Licensees are not required to provide details of proposed tariffs unless the Secretary directs that they be submitted for approval.